cyew3/oneVPL-intel-gpu/api/documentation/mediasdkvp8-man.md

 ## Decoding Procedure

-The application should use the same decoding procedure that described in the *SDK Developer Reference*.
+The application should use the same decoding procedure that described in the [*SDK API Reference Manual*](./mediasdk-man.md).
 The only difference is in partitioning of input bitstream.
 Unlike other supported by SDK decoders, VP8 can accept only complete frame as input and application should provide it accompanied by `MFX_BITSTREAM_COMPLETE_FRAME` flag.

 ## Encoding Procedure

-The application should use the same encoding procedure that described in the *SDK Developer Reference*.
+The application should use the same encoding procedure that described in the [*SDK API Reference Manual*](./mediasdk-man.md).

 # Structure Reference